-Competition to Attract Renters at All-Time High for Apartment Developers.
+Competition to Attract Renters at All-Time High.
 How Do You Generate More Leads?

 We have experienced unprecedented economic expansion over the last few years, and one of the most noteworthy things is that it still shows no sign of running out of gas.
 A healthy job market nationwide, along with depressed home ownership rates, among other factors, should propel the multifamily market for the next 18 months.
 And according to JLL’s research, we expect multifamily deliveries to hit more than 350,000 units nationwide by the end of 2018, plus another 300,000 units are anticipated to come online in 2019.

 Much of the demand for apartments is fueled by Millennials and empty nesters alike in search of walkable living, close proximity to central business districts, and a monthly rent that is more affordable than the costs and headaches associated with home ownership.
 To underscore the continued demand for apartment units, Millennial homeownership stands 8.4 percentage points lower compared with Gen X in their 20s.
 What this means is, where we saw past generations migrating out of the cities and into the suburbs to start families, Millennials are displaying a higher propensity to remain in rental options that provide the walkable, urban-like lifestyle that has become so popular within the cohort.

 So, what does this mean for multifamily owners and property managers?
 With an ever-increasing amount of apartment options and a growing number of the population inclined to rent, there is a lot of competition to attract and retain renters.

 One way developers are competing for renters’ lease agreements is through design and amenities.
 We’ve learned over the years that young renters want highly designed spaces, so much that developers have taken aesthetics and amenities into consideration in nearly every build nationwide.
 But the question still remains, once you’ve peaked renters’ interest with a great location and appealing design, how do you convert them among tough competition in the marketplace?